LoriLuers-PIFSC/LoriLuers-PIFSC/README.md

 ### Culture & Diversity
 - Indonesia (West Java) - CLEAR Batukaras - working with local communities to establish waste management systems & assist with education and other resources
-- Listening & studying  Hawaiian culture and history through university events (kapa making), 'Building Pilina' CIMAR workshop, volunteering (Limu Hui, Pōhaku Loa, Loko'ia, Lo'i), seminars, books, ʻōlelo, native plants & animals
+- 'Building Pilina' CIMAR workshop, volunteering (Limu Hui, Pōhaku Loa, Loko'ia, Lo'i), seminars, books, ʻōlelo, native plants & animals
 - New Zealand - volunteering with Endangered Species of the Department of Conservation in Tongariro National Park, fundraising for Family for Every Child

 ### Diving/Ocean Experience